 Analyses of alternatives were conducted in the previous phases of the Florida Coastal Access Project and are incorporated by reference and summarized herein.
 In this document, the FL TIG evaluates two action alternatives, the Little Redfish Lake Addition and the Dickerson Bay Addition (Figure ES-1), as well as the No Action alternative.
-The preferred action alternative, the Dickerson Bay Addition, includes the acquisition of an undeveloped coastal inholding parcel in Wakulla County within the St. Marks National Wildlife Refuge's approved acquisition boundary, which would enhance the public's access to the surrounding natural resources and increase recreational opportunities.
-Additional details are provided in Chapter 2, the OPA evaluation is provided in Chapter 3, and the NEPA environmental impact analysis is provided in Chapter 4.
-Based on the OPA and NEPA evaluations, the FL TIG identified the implementation of the proposed action, the Dickerson Bay Addition, as the preferred alternative.
+The preferred action alternative, the Dickerson Bay Addition, includes the acquisition of an undeveloped coastal inholding parcel in Wakulla County within the St. Marks National Wildlife Refuge's approved acquisition boundary, which will enhance the public's access to the surrounding natural resources and increase recreational opportunities.
+Additional details are provided in Chapter 2, the OPA NRDA evaluation is provided in Chapter 3, and the NEPA supplemental environmental assessment is provided in Chapter 4.
+Based on the OPA and NEPA evaluations, the FL TIG identified the implementation of the proposed action, the Dickerson Bay Addition, as the preferred alternative and has selected this alternative for funding.